How Slouching on the Couch while Watching TV Strains Your Neck?

 • Nerve Impingement: Poor spinal alignment can result in compressed nerve roots in the cervical spine.
 This compression may lead to radiating symptoms, such as sharp pain, numbness, or tingling sensations in the shoulders, arms, and hands.
 These symptoms, often associated with conditions like cervical radiculopathy, can interfere with daily activities and may require medical intervention if persistent.

-Physiological Effects on the Neck
+Physiological Effects of Slouching on Your Neck

 Beyond the anatomical changes it causes, slouching has significant physiological impacts that extend beyond the neck itself, influencing overall body function and well-being.